 Amy is built to handle the high volume and clinical complexity of emergency department cases.
 She reviews clinical notes, test results, diagnoses, and procedures in real time and:

-- Assigns accurate ICD-10 and CPT codes, even for complex, multi-system presentations like trauma or cardiac events.
+Assigns accurate ICD-10 and CPT codes, even for complex, multi-system presentations like trauma or cardiac events.

-- Explains E/M code choices, breaking down MDM (medical decision-making) components like problem complexity, data reviewed, and risk.
+Explains E/M code choices, breaking down MDM (medical decision-making) components like problem complexity, data reviewed, and risk.

-- Flags missing CDI gaps, such as chronic conditions, patient weight, or drug administration details.
+Flags missing CDI gaps, such as chronic conditions, patient weight, or drug administration details.

-2. Deborah: The Denial Expert
+2. Rachel: The Denial Expert

-- She prepares medical necessity appeals when payers question high-level E/M codes or critical care claims.
+She prepares medical necessity appeals when payers question high-level E/M codes or critical care claims.

-- She builds appeals based on clinical evidence that Amy surfaced and cites the medical urgency and decision-making rationale.
+She builds appeals based on clinical evidence that Amy surfaced and cites the medical urgency and decision-making rationale.

-3. Marc: The AI Billing Engine
+3. Mark: The AI Billing Engine

-- Handling end-to-end billing, from claim generation to submission, tracking, and follow-up.
+Handling end-to-end billing, from claim generation to submission, tracking, and follow-up.

-- Identifying and routing claims to the correct primary payer, minimizing rejections due to coordination of benefits issues.
+Identifying and routing claims to the correct primary payer, minimizing rejections due to coordination of benefits issues.

-- Ensuring timely follow-ups and resubmissions, maximizing collections without manual intervention.
+Ensuring timely follow-ups and resubmissions, maximizing collections without manual intervention.

 Optimize ER Coding With AI On Your Side